OlivieriAndrea/UPG_AQ_CNV/README.md

 #Installation

-Download Nugget from releases and import with SAPlink (http://www.saplink.org) Activate all inactive objects
+1. Download Nugget from releases and import with SAPlink (http://www.saplink.org)

-Once....
+2. Activate all inactive objects

+3. Before to start the tool, don’t forget to remote enable both function modules in function group ZSDN_UPG_AQ

 #Usage
 Just run the tcode ZSDN_AQ_CNV and you get into the front screen of the quick converter.

-see blog ( ......................... )
+see demo video in blog ( ......................... )

 #License